Golf ball: Featherie

-The Guttie
+Guttie

 In 1848, the Rev. Dr. Robert Adams Paterson (sometimes spelled Patterson) invented the gutta-percha ball (or guttie, gutty).
 The guttie was made from dried sap of the Malaysian sapodilla tree.
 The sap had a rubber-like feel and could be made spherical by heating and shaping it in a mold.
 Because gutties were cheaper to produce, could be re-formed if they became out-of-round or damaged, and had improved aerodynamic qualities, they soon became the preferred ball for use.

 Accidentally, it was discovered that nicks in the guttie from normal use actually provided a ball with a more consistent ball flight than a guttie with a perfectly smooth surface.
 Thus, makers began intentionally making indentations into the surface of new balls using either a knife or hammer and chisel, giving the guttie a textured surface.
 Many patterns were tried and used.
 These new gutties, with protruding nubs left by carving patterned paths across the ball's surface, became known as "brambles" due to their resemblance to bramble fruit (blackberries).

-Wound Golf Ball
+Wound golf ball

 The next major breakthrough in golf ball development came in 1898.
 Coburn Haskell of Cleveland, Ohio, had driven to nearby Akron, Ohio, for a golf date with Bertram Work, the superintendent of the B.F.
 Goodrich Company.
 While he waited in the plant for Work, Haskell picked up some rubber thread and wound it into a ball.
 When he bounced the ball, it flew almost to the ceiling.
-Work suggested Haskell put a cover on the creation, and that was the birth of the 20th century wound golf ball that would soon replace the guttie bramble ball.
+Work suggested Haskell put a cover on the creation, and that was the birth of the 20th-century wound golf ball that would soon replace the guttie bramble ball.
 The new design became known as the rubber Haskell golf ball.

 For decades, the wound rubber ball consisted of a liquid-filled or solid round core that was wound with a layer of rubber thread into a larger round inner core and then covered with a thin outer shell made of balatá sap.
 The balatá is a tree native to Central and South America and the Caribbean.
 The tree is tapped and the soft, viscous fluid released is a rubber-like material similar to gutta-percha, which was found to make an ideal cover for a golf ball.
 Balatá, however, is relatively soft.
 If the leading edge of a highly lofted short iron contacts a balatá-covered ball in a location other than the bottom of the ball a cut or "smile" will often be the result, rendering the ball unfit for play.